 What does it consist of?

-The pterygium is a growth of pink and fleshy tissue in the conjunctiva, the transparent tissue that covers the eyelids and covers the eyeball.
+The pterygium is a pink and fleshy tissue growth in the conjunctiva, the transparent tissue that covers the eyelids and the eyeball.
 It usually forms on the side closest to the nose and grows into the area of the pupil.

 It may seem somewhat disturbing, but it is not cancer.
 Growth can extend slowly during your life or stop after a certain point.
 In extreme cases, it can cover your pupil and cause vision problems.

 Growth may appear in one eye or both.
 When it affects both, it is known as a bilateral pterygium.

 Although it is not usually a serious condition, it can cause bothersome symptoms.
 You may feel that you have something in your eye.
 Or it can become red and irritated and require medical or surgical treatment.

 What are the symptoms?

 Sometimes, there is none; it just appears.

 - I feel that there is some garbage in the eye.

 - If the growth reaches the cornea (the area of the eye’s pupil), it could change its shape and cause blurred vision.